FahmidulHaquee/AMI-Data-Cleaning/README.md

 ## Setup

 To get started, clone this repository to your local machine.
-Please note that the AMI dataset
+Ensure that you have Python installed on your device.
+Jupyter notebooks can be acquired as an extension on Visual Studio Code or from the Anaconda package.
+Please note that the AMI dataset is fairly large (~20MB) and when cells are ran to process this data, the operations may take some time before an output is returned.

 ## Technologies & Libraries